ayrat555/ayrat555.github.io/_posts/2018-03-25-graphql-subscriptions-using-absinthe.md

 Key concepts of the GraphQL query language are:

 * Hierarchical
-* Strongly‐typed
+* Strongly typed
-* Client‐specified queries
+* Client-specified queries

 Advantages of GraphQL: